Managing Acid Reflux on GLP-1s Guide

 Acid reflux is more than just that thing you’re warned about in the Gaviscon commercials—it’s real for millions of Americans, and it’s something that can be dealt with.

-We often get acquainted with acid reflux (also called heartburn) through its symptoms: a burning pain in the chest after eating.
+We often get acquainted with acid reflux (also called heartburn) through its main symptom: a burning pain in the chest after eating.
 What’s happening is that stomach acid and/or bile flows up into your esophagus (your food pipe) and irritates its sensitive lining.

 As your body adjusts to your GLP-1s, acid reflux can be more likely to occur as a natural side effect of food taking more time to exit the stomach.
 The official name for this condition is “delayed gastric emptying,” and it can also cause some nausea and constipation.
 Naturally, we’ve put together some tips to help you deal with any and all of it.

-If you continue to experience the symptoms of acid reflux, and especially if it’s keeping you up at night, you can take additional steps, like eliminating solid foods in the evenings (stick to soups, or even high-protein shakes or smoothies).
-Another helpful step can be to eliminate eating for two-to-three hours before bedtime.
+If you continue to experience the symptoms of acid reflux, and especially if it’s keeping you up at night, you can take additional steps, like avoiding eating for two to three hours before bedtime.
+Another helpful step can be to eliminate solid foods in the evenings (stick to soups, or even high-protein shakes or smoothies).

 Mealtimes should be about enjoying your food and feeling good.
 Acid reflux can unravel those efforts; these tips can help you get ahead of it.